techlore/go-incognito/Scripts/Section 1/3_ Security vs Privacy.md

 course, you, the viewer, will understand what it means when I say something is meant to improve your privacy, but not your security.

-Let’s hear a word from my future self:
-[Promotional Spot]

 Security can be simply defined as how you protect yourself and your data.
 Do you have a password on your phone?
 Do you encrypt your hard drives?
 Do you use an antivirus?
 Well these are all important security measures that keep your